-A plan document explains what benefits participants are entitled to and is used by the plan administrator to make decisions around plan operations.
-This is often more detailed and isn't required to be distributed to employees.
+A plan document explains what benefits participants are entitled to.
+The plan administrator uses the plan documents to make decisions around plan operations.
+This is often more detailed, and you aren’t required to distribute it to employees.

 Does traditional group health insurance provide a plan document or SPD?

 Your insurance company typically doesn't provide the ERISA-compliant plan document or SPD.
 This is the responsibility of the plan administrator.
 However, insurance companies often provide other information and comments that can help you create an SPD.